crogans/GameAtla/README.md

 # GameAtla
-A game database browser app built with React, Material UI, and [RAWG API](https://rawg.io/apidocs).
+A game database browser ('Atlas') app built with React, Material UI, and [RAWG API](https://rawg.io/apidocs).

+App can be seen [here](https://crogans.github.io/GameAtla/).

 ## Features
 - Browse games from RAWG API (Filtered to only games that have a Metacritic score)